tilln/jmeter-iso8583/README.md

 ![ISO8583 Template](docs/template.png)

 This (optional) Configuration element may be used to define fields in the same way as for the *ISO8583 Sampler*.
-However, its fields will be applied to all samplers in scope, so it can be used for common data element like dates and times.
+However, its fields will be applied to all samplers in scope, so it can be used for common data elements like dates and times.

 |Field|Content|Tag|Comment|
 |-----|-------|---|-------|